Umpire's Practical Fire Guide for Homeowners

 - Install lightning rods: If your home is in an area prone to lightning strikes

-- Keep fire extinguishers accessible: Place one on each level of your home
+- Keep fire extinguishers accessible: Place one on each level of your home, with everyone in the household knowing where they are

 PART 2: FIRE DAMAGE MITIGATION